RetGal/Dayon/README.md

 - easy setup
 - no router or network configuration needed on the assisted side
-- intuitive, multilingual user interface (de, en, es, fr, ru)
+- intuitive, multilingual user interface (de, en, es, fr, it, ru)
 - assistant and assisted functionality in same packet
 - secure, encrypted communication (TLS)
 - cross-platform